A Thousand Forests

 A Thousand Forests is a 2024 Philippine coming-of-age musical film written by Jeff Ocampo and directed by Hanz Florentino.
 It stars Ramjean Entera, Venice Angela Bismonte, James Mavie Estrella, Dennah Bautista and Santino Juan Santiago.
 The film is about Five teenagers join the Philippine Forest Camp for a chance to travel the world.
-As they navigate their journey, they are discover their strengths and passions while seeing all of the environmental issues.
+As they navigate their journey, they discover their strengths and passions while seeing all of the environmental issues.

 Synopsis

 A Thousand Forests is a story of self-discovery and environmental action through musical sequences and poignant scenes.
 Together, they are all about to face the challenges.